Does the Dissolution of a Small Irrevocable Trust Cause Any Taxes?

 Response:

 Probably none.
 Trusts and their beneficiaries only pay taxes on income.
 Presumably the trust earned little or no income (interest or dividends) on $25,000, so you’ll have little or no tax to pay.
-If it did earn any income or if you’re selling property with capital gain to make the distribution, then the income will pass through to you and your brother.
+If it did earn any income it will pass through to you and your brother.
+If you’re selling property with capital gain to have cash to make the distribution, the trust will pay any tax on the gain that may be due.

 For instance, let’s assume the $25,000 is all in stock which you’ll be selling to make the distribution.
-Let’s also assume that on selling the stock the trust will realize $20,000 in capital gains.
-The trust would then report the gain on its tax return but not pay any taxes on it.
-Instead, it would issue k-1s to you and your brother passing through $10,000 of gain to each of you, which you would have to report on your own tax returns.
-(My guess is that this illustration is rather unrealistic and, as I said above, the trust has little or no income to pass on to you and your brother.)
+Let’s also assume that on selling the stock the trust will realize $20,000 in capital gains and have to pay the tax due.
+If, on the other hand, the trust earned $1,000 in dividends and interest, it would report this on its tax return but not pay any taxes on it.
+Instead, it would issue k-1s to you and your brother passing through $500 of income to each of you, which you would have to report on your own tax returns.
+(My guess is that these illustrations are rather unrealistic and, as I said above, the trust has little or no income to pass on to you and your brother.)

 Related Articles: